wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 We enhanced the following integrations in June 2018:

-* MongoDB - Updated dashboard with filtering support and new charts
+* MongoDB - New charts and improved dashboard filtering
 * Kubernetes
   - Updated existing Kubernetes dashboard
   - Added a new Kubernetes namespace dashboard
-* Pivotal Container Service (PKS) dashboard - Updated dashboard so all charts display data
+* Pivotal Container Service (PKS) dashboard - Improved dashboard filtering
-* PostgreSQL – Updated dashboard with filtering support and new charts
+* PostgreSQL – New charts and improved dashboard filtering
-* Redis – Updated dashboard with filtering support and new charts
+* Redis – New charts and improved dashboard filtering
 * Java – Added support for direct ingestion
-* NodeJS – Updated library with added support for direct ingestion
+* NodeJS – Added support for direct ingestion

 ## May 2018